 - You want to make contact with distant cousins.

-- You want to know where you came from, i.e. region, and also your ethnic origin.
+- And you want to know where you came from, i.e. region, and also your ethnic origin.

 Take that further and you get 1/4 from each of your grandparents, and 1/8 from your great grandparents.